Karolgos/Projekt-Zaliczeniowy-JS-FDCDV/readme.md

 ## General Info

-The website is the final JavaScript project for my post-graduate fronend developer course.
+The website is the final JavaScript project for my post-graduate frontend developer course.
 It strives to meet all the requirements set forth by the lecturer, with just a tiny speck of my own invention.

 ## Technologies